 5. All players are required to wear a baseball cap on defense or while running the bases.

 6. A helmet is required at bat and on the bases.(March 2020)

 7. No sleeves are allowed to be split, frayed or cut-off.

 8. Any player violating the above rule is subject to fines at the discretion of the league officers.
 Uniform fines may not exceed $5 per game.

 Courtesy Runner Rule

 1. A courtesy runner is allowed for the pitcher, catcher, and ONE other player(3 Total) designated prior to first pitch.
-The catcher can be replaced with another player on the team to have a courtesy designated prior to first pitch.
+The pitcher automatically gets a courtesy runner and counts as ONE of your THREE courtesy runners, even if the pitcher declines a runner.
+The catcher can be replaced with another player on the team to have a courtesy runner all designated prior to first pitch.

 2. The player who made the last “batted” out is the designated courtesy runner.
 If that player is unable to run (pitcher or catcher) the next previous “batted” out must be used.
 (Example: Player in #7 of batting order is designated as injured player and singles to lead off the inning, player in #6 spot of order is the catcher, player #5 in order is injured, player in #4 spot is the pitcher, player #3 in batting order made the last out and becomes the courtesy runner.)